vanus-labs/docs/tutorials/http/README.md

 ## Step 3: Subscription

-Use Vanus command line create Subscription Event, here can do filter before deliver event to sink end, execute the following command:
+With Vanus command line, you can create Subscription Event.
+You can do a filter before delivering event to sink end:
 ```bash
 vsctl subscription create \
   --eventbus tutorials \